cryptoquantique/quarklink-database-direct-esp32-platformio/README.md

 The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the QuarkLink Hardware Security Module (HSM).

-See the chapter 16 of the [QuarkLink User Guide](https://cryptoquantique.github.io/QuarkLink_User_Guide.pdf) for more detailed information on how to create a Database Direct connection.
+See the [QuarkLink User Guide](https://docs.quarklink.io/docs/database-direct) for more detailed information on how to create a Database Direct connection.

-In case you want to use MongoDB as Database Direct solution, check out the [Mongo Atlas QuarkLink Setup Procedure](https://cryptoquantique.github.io/Mongo_Atlas_QuarkLink_Setup_Procedure.pdf) for more detailed information on how to setup MongoDB Atlas
+In case you want to use MongoDB as Database Direct solution, check out the [Mongo Atlas QuarkLink Setup Procedure](https://docs.quarklink.io/docs/mongo-atlas-quarklink-setup-procedure) for more detailed information on how to setup MongoDB Atlas

 ## Requirements